FOR IMMEDIATE RELEASE

 Kamer’s open letter to Jay Leno is currently going viral:

-The 250,000 takedowns per WEEK by Google – more total for all of 2009 by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+250,000 takedowns per WEEK by Google – more total for all of 2009 by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.